ajpenner/meta-raspberrypi/docs/extra-build-config.md

 separated list ("1,2"), a range("1-3"), or a mixture of these ("1,3-5")

     ISOLATED_CPUS = "1-2"

+## Enable RNDIS communication

+Enable the use of ethernet over USB

+    ENABLE_RNDIS = "1"

+Set the host MAC address when using RNDIS, only used when ENABLE_RNDIS is set

+    RNDIS_HOST_MAC_ADDR = "de:ad:be:ef"

+Set the dev MAC address when using RNDIS, only used when ENABLE_RNDIS is set

+    RNDIS_DEV_MAC_ADDR = "fe:eb:da:ed"

 ## Enable Openlabs 802.15.4 radio module